-With its four tiers of courts, the North Carolina court system is similar to many across the country.
-At the bottom tier are the municipal courts and the district courts, which both handle similar issues such as traffic infractions, small civil cases, preliminary criminal hearings and domestic relations.
-They also handle juvenile cases and mental health concerns.
+With four tiers of courts, the North Carolina court system is similar to many across the country.
+At the bottom tier are the municipal courts and the district courts, which both handle similar issues such as:

-The second tier of courts is made up of the superior courts, which are courts of original jurisdiction for large civil cases, felonies and serious misdemeanors.
-These courts also oversee probate and estate matters as well as appeals from the district and municipal courts.
+The second tier of courts is made up of the superior courts, which handle large civil cases, felonies, and serious misdemeanors.
+These courts also oversee probate and estate matters, as well as appeals from the district and municipal courts.

-Above the superior courts is the Court of Appeals, which handles initial appeals from the superior courts.
-The top tier is the Supreme Court, which is the final court of last resort in the state.
-It takes care of judiciary discipline, bar admissions and other administrative matters as well.
+The next tier is the Court of Appeals, which handles initial appeals from the lower courts.
+Finally, at the top of the pyramid is the Supreme Court.
+The Supreme Court is the last stop for cases in the state courts.
+It also takes care of judiciary discipline, bar admissions, and other administrative matters.